suloku/3ds_hb_menu/_release/Readme_config.txt

 	SavedataManager		ftbrony
 	svdt				svdt

  - current_theme: stores the current theme being used from themes.xml file.
+Can be changed with L/R at Reboot screen (press start).

+ - random_theme
+	· 0 = OFF : las theme is loaded at boot.
+Theme change with L/R sequentially.
+	· 1 = ON : random theme loaded at each boot.
+Theme change randomly with L/R

  - menu_pos:
 	· remember_menu = 0 = always start on /3ds/ folder, first entry